gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - What to use to unmarshall JSON responses?
 Jackson?
 Should the API couple to a marshaller at this level?

-## Story: User is notified that Gradle version is no longer supported by plugin portal

-## Story: User is notified of use of 'deprecated' plugin

 ## Story: Gradle is routinely tested against real plugins.gradle.org codebase

 This story covers setting up continuous testing of Gradle against the real plugin portal code, but not the real instance.